Save hundreds of pounds on your rail commute by spreading the cost of an annual season ticket.

 In most cases, a season ticket will be cheaper than paying day-in, day-out.
 It’s worth taking five minutes to work out the cost of your commute to see what savings can be made.
 Remember, you won’t actually be going every day, so account for weekends and holidays.

 It won’t be the best option for everyone though – especially anyone part-time For most of my working life I’ve bought an annual season ticket.
 But when I reduced my time at the day job a couple of years ago doing this no longer made sense.

 When to get a season ticket

 If you haven’t got one and are thinking about it, get it before January 2nd so you can avoid the fare increase.
 However, even if you buy it before this date, if it starts from the 2nd onwards you’ll still pay the new higher price.

-Of course if you already have one then you have to wait for renewal.
-If the dates worked, I always used to time my holiday for at the end of a season ticket, and start the new one when I returned.
+Of course, if you already have one then you can’t buy it to beat the increase and will have to wait for renewal.
+It can sometimes be worth timing when you buy your season ticket, and possibly getting a week or month-long passes to keep yourself going.
+For example, If the dates worked, I always used to time my holiday close to the end of a season ticket, and start the new one when I returned.

 Ways to spread the cost of an annual season ticket